 Exclusive Right to Operate

-Except as otherwise provided, the Operator has the exclusive right and duty to conduct (or cause to be conducted) all activities or operations under this Agreement.
+Except as otherwise provided in this Agreement, the Operator has the exclusive right and duty to conduct (or cause to be conducted) all activities or operations under this Agreement.
 In performing services under this Agreement for the Non-Operating Parties, the Operator is an independent contractor, not subject to the control or direction of Non-Operating Parties, except as provided in Article 8.2 (Voting and Election Procedures) or Article 8.5 (Approved by Unanimous Agreement).
 The Operator is not the agent or fiduciary of the Non-Operating Parties.
 With the exception of any Feasibility Team or Project Team formed under this Agreement, the Operator shall select and determine the number of employees, Affiliates, contractors, and/or consultants used in conducting activities or operations under this Agreement and the hours of labor and the compensation for those employees, Affiliates, contractors, and/or consultants.
 All of those employees, Affiliates, contractors, and/or consultants shall be the employees, Affiliates, contractors, and/or consultants of the Operator.
-The Operator shall contract for and employ any drilling rigs, tools, machinery, equipment, materials, supplies, and personnel reasonably necessary for the Operator to conduct the activities or operations provided for in this Agreement; however, if a substitute Operator is designated to drill a well, the substitute Operator may utilize a rig, which it owns or has under contract, for the drilling of that well.
+The Operator shall contract for and employ any drilling rigs, tools, machinery, equipment, materials, supplies, and personnel reasonably necessary for the Operator to conduct the activities or operations provided for in this Agreement.

 Workmanlike Conduct

 The Operator shall timely commence and conduct all activities or operations in a good and workmanlike manner, as would a prudent operator under the same or similar circumstances.
-The Operator shall not be liable to the Non-Operating Parties for losses sustained or liabilities incurred, except as may result from Operator’s Gross Negligence or Willful Misconduct.
-Unless otherwise provided in this Agreement, the Operator shall consult with the Non-Operating Parties and keep them informed of important matters.
-The Operator shall never be required to conduct an activity or operation under this Agreement that it, as a reasonable and prudent operator in similar circumstances, believes would be unsafe or would endanger persons, property, or the environment.
+The Operator shall never be required to conduct an activity or operation under this Agreement that it believes would be unsafe or would endanger persons, property, or the environment.

 Drilling Operations

-The Operator may have drilling operations conducted by qualified and responsible independent contractors who are not an Affiliate of the Operator and are employed under competitive contracts.
-A competitive contract is a contract (a) that was entered into within ______ (__) years before the commencement of drilling operations and (b) that contains terms, rates, and provisions that, when the contract was entered into, did not exceed those generally prevailing on the OCS for operations involving drilling rigs of an equivalent type, operating in similar environments and water depths, equipped to the Operator's standard conditions, and capable of drilling the proposed well or conducting other required operations within the schedule in the well AFE.
+The Operator may have drilling operations conducted by qualified and responsible independent contractors who are not an Affiliate of the Operator and are employed under Competitive Contracts.
 The Operator may employ its own or its Affiliate’s equipment, personnel, drilling rig, Workover rig, and snubbing unit in the conduct of those operations, either under Exhibit “C” or under a written agreement among the Participating Parties.
-If the Operator’s or its Affiliate’s equipment, personnel, drilling rig, Workover rig, or snubbing unit is employed in conducting operations under this Agreement, the terms, conditions, and rates for that employment shall be consistent with those currently prevailing in competitive contracts for the deepwater OCS.
+If the Operator’s or its Affiliate’s equipment, personnel, drilling rig, Workover rig, or snubbing unit is employed in conducting operations under this Agreement, the terms, conditions, and rates for that employment shall be consistent with those currently prevailing in Competitive Contracts for the deepwater OCS.

+The Operator shall secure the necessary services, equipment and vessels to demonstrate well containment capability in compliance with DOI rules and regulations.
+The Operator shall contract with responsible independent contractors providing oil spill containment equipment, protocols and capability under agreements containing terms that are consistent with those generally prevailing for similar services, equipment and vessels in the OCS.

 Liens and Encumbrances